 As the pain and swelling decrease, the next goal is to strengthen the muscles as you regain movement in your knee.
 Depending on your specific knee injury, your doctor may also recommend steroid injections, hyaluronic acid injections, PRP (Platelet Rich Plasma) injections, or injections of bone marrow concentrate.

-Of course, these are just general meniscus tear recovery timelines.
+Of course, these are just general tear recovery timelines.
 The only truly accurate guideline is the one that your doctor provides you will after assessing your case.

 Stress fractures are an all too common injury, especially for athletes.
 These incredibly small yet surprisingly painful cracks in the bone are caused by repetitive force or overuse.
 Unlike sudden…Read More

 What is Knee Arthritis?
 Arthritis is the inflammation of one of your joints.
 Osteoarthritis and rheumatoid arthritis are two of the most common types but there are more than 100…Read More

 Frequently-Asked Questions About Meniscus Tear in Singapore